orausch/math-manager/README.md

 ## Features
  * Generate various math problems randomly
  * Store problems in a database
- * Create tests using generated problems
+ * Create test using generated problems

 ## Building from source with Maven
 The source code can be built using [Apache Maven] (https://maven.apache.org/).
 After Maven is installed, simply navigate to the project root and build using: